magmasource/alphaMELTS/README.md

 ## Installation

 alphaMELTS has been repackaged so that users need only download the files needed for the interface (standalone app, MATLAB, or Python) and platform that they intend to use (Windows 10/11 PC, macOS Intel or Apple Silicon, or Linux PC).
 For now, the installation process for each interface is inherited from the separate packages / repositories and is documented in the GitHub Wiki.
+Click the drop down in the sidebar to the right to navigate to the correct set of instructions for installation and testing.

 ## Support